oXis/oxis.github.io/_posts/2020-12-16-Custom DOUBLEPULSAR useland shellcode.md

 }
 ```

-When the `flag` is reached, in that case the flag is equal to `MZ` but it could be anything, the XOR routine exists (`while` loop) and some important data can be accessed.
+When the `flag` is reached, in that case the flag is equal to `MZ` but it could be anything, the XOR routine exits (`while` loop) and some important data can be accessed.

 - `sizeShellcode` is the total size of the shellcode
 - `ordToCall` represents the function to call if the payload is a DLL